timoleo23/Teams-PhoneNumbersManager/README.md

 **Step 3** - Deploy the Power App and flows

->**[ADD INSTRUCTIONS FOR POWER APP & FLOW HERE]**
+You can download the instruction to deploy the Power App in this [link](.\Media\Phone-System-Admin-app-Power-Platform-deployment-guide.pdf).

+The ZIP file mentionned in the document is available on this [link](.\Packages\PowerApps\PhoneSystemSolution_1_0_1_2.zip).

-At the end of this step, the solution should work end-to-end - The next-steps are recommended but optional and are here to add more security into the solution using Azure AD authentication & controls.
+>At the end of this step, the solution should work end-to-end - The next-steps are recommended but optional and are here to add more security into the solution using Azure AD authentication & controls.

 **Step 4** - Activate Azure AD Conditional Access